EBITDA: Full Form, Meaning, Formula, Calculation, & Importance in Business

 Advantages Disadvantages

-EBITDA offers a clear view of a company's profitability and helps assess operational performance.
+EBITDA offers a clear view of a company's profitability and helps in assessing operational performances.

 It excludes costs like interest, tax, depreciation and amortisation, which are essential for a comprehensive financial picture.